DirectRTX/Simple-Ad-Network/README.md

 ## Words of Encouragement...

 Getting an ad network popular isn't as easy as you'd think.
 It's absolutely worth it because there's a shitload of money you can make, but that doesn't mean it's easy and there will absolutely be times that you feel like giving up.

+When you feel that way, just remember that we've already done all the heavy lifting for you.
+You're never going to have to deal with the stress of managing hundreds of servers.
+You don't have to worry about chargebacks from advertisers.
+You don't even have to worry about your system ever going offline.
+We've taken away every stress we possibly can.

+Why?
+So that you can dedicate all of your time to promoting your new ad network.